Frequently Asked Questions

 - What documentation is required for my scholarship payment to be made?

-The documentation necessary for a payment to be made is proof of enrollment from the college or university that you will be attending.
-This can be a letter of admission or a class schedule.
-If your scholarship is to be paid in two or more installments, you must submit your grades from the most recent semester and a class schedule for the next semester before the next installment will be paid.
+Scholarship recipients will receive a Scholarship Acceptance Agreement that will outline the conditions of the award.
+Students must sign and return the form, along with a copy of their letter of admission from their college or university OR a copy of their first-semester schedule.
+If the scholarship is to be paid in two or more installments, grades from the most recent completed semester and a class schedule for the upcoming semester must be submitted before the next installment will be paid.

 - Will the check be made to me or to the school which I am attending?

-All scholarship payments are made directly to the college, university, camp or private instructor on the student's behalf.
-Scholarship amounts of more than $2,000 will be paid in two installments.
-A copy of the letter sent with the check to the college or university will be sent to you so that you know that the payment has been made.
+All scholarship payments are made directly to the college, university, camp or private instructor on the student's behalf, beginning with the fall semester.
+Scholarship amounts of more than $2,000 will be paid in two or more installments.
+A copy of the letter sent with payment to the college or university will be sent to the student informing that payment has been made.

 - If I withdraw from classes, am placed on academic probation or do not attend classes one semester for some reason, what happens to my scholarship?

-We request that scholarship recipients inform the Heritage Fund's Scholarship Manager of any changes in their status as students.
+We request that scholarship recipients inform the Scholarship Manager of any changes in their status as students.
 If you have any extenuating circumstances, we will work with you.
-If not, the the scholarship for that semester would be forfeited.
+If not, the the scholarship for that semester will be cancelled.